hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ```

-As a demo example, the following commands will create two K8s secrets with *docker-registry* type in the namespace *team-caas* and *team-vmaas*, respectively.
+For demo purpose, the following commands will create two K8s secrets with *docker-registry* type in the namespace *team-caas* and *team-vmaas*, respectively.
 The secrets will be used by those two teams, and their projects, to authenticate with their team registry to pull private images for application deployment.

 ```shell
  $ kubectl -n team-caas create secret generic team-caas-regcrd --from-file=.dockerconfigjson=/home/